 If $A$ is non singular then \begin{enumerate}[\normalfont i)] \item $\vHD(X)=2$ and $\HD(X)=\lbrace 2\rbrace$ if $A$ has only one singular value, \item $\vHD(X)=6$ if $A$ has two different singular values, \item $\vHD(X)=8$ if $A$ has three different singular values. \end{enumerate} \end{Theo} \begin{proof} By Lemma~\ref{actionX}, since the Hermitian inner product is invariant under the action of unitary matrices on the complex vector space, we can study of the Hermitian distance problem for $X$ on the variety $U\cdot X$ where $U$ is a $3\times 3$ unitary matrix.
 We combine this fact with Proposition~\ref{unmat} and choose a $3\times 3$ unitary matrix $U$ such that relabeling the parameters and applying a change of variables, the quadratic form representing $U\cdot X$ is

 where $0\leq f\leq c\leq a\in\R$ are the singular values of the starting matrix $A$.
-Moreover, having avoided the trivial case in which the singular values are all zero, without loss of generality using Remark~\ref{diltras} and applying the symmetric matrix $\sqrt{a}I_3$, we replace $X$ with the variety $\sqrt{a}U\cdot X$, so that we can also set $a=1$.
+Moreover, assuming we are not in the trivial case of all vanishing singular values, without loss of generality, we use Remark~\ref{diltras} and by applying the symmetric matrix $\sqrt{a}I_3$, we replace $X$ with the variety $\sqrt{a}U\cdot X$, so that we can also set $a=1$.

 Suppose $A$ is singular.
-If two singular values are equal to zero, say $c=f=0$ without loss of generality, then $X=V(z_1^2)$ is an hyperplane and point i) follows from Proposition~\ref{affsub}.
-If only one singular values is equal to zero, say $f=0$, then $z_1^2+cz_2^2=(z_1+i\sqrt{c}z_2)(z_1-i\sqrt{c}z_2)$ so that $X$ is the union of two lines and point ii) follows similarly to point i).
+If two singular values are equal to zero, say $c=f=0$, then $X=V(z_1^2)$ is an hyperplane and point i) follows from Proposition~\ref{affsub}.
+If only one singular value is equal to zero, say $f=0$, then $z_1^2+cz_2^2=(z_1+i\sqrt{c}z_2)(z_1-i\sqrt{c}z_2)$ so that $X$ is the union of two lines and point ii) follows similarly to point i).

 Suppose now that $A$ is non singular.
-The values of $\vHD(X)$ for all points i), ii) and iii) follow by computing the degree of the Hermitian critical ideal of $X$ for general parameters $(\bu,\bv)$ on Macaulay2.
-The value of $\HD(X)$ for point i) follows from the properties of the $\HD$. \end{proof}
+The values of $\vHD(X)$ for all points i), ii) and iii) follow by computing the degree of the Hermitian critical ideal of $X$, for example using Macaulay2.
+The only value in $\HD(X)$ for point i) follows from the properties of the $\HD$. \end{proof}